EvanHuang7/nodeJsPokemon/README.md

 Node.js, JavaScript, socket.io and mySQL

+## 🚀 Features

+- **User Accounts & Profiles**: Users can sign in with email and password, view their profile, and manage their Pokémon collection with stats like level, attack, defense, and speed.

+- **PvP Room System**: Players can create, join, or delete battle rooms.
+A lobby displays available rooms for quick matchmaking.

+- **Real-Time Pokémon Battles**: Players select their Pokémon and engage in animated, turn-based battles.
+Moves affect health and stats in real time, showcasing each Pokémon’s unique abilities.

 ## ⚙️ Start Project

 1. Start mySql server with command line `sudo /usr/local/mysql/support-files/mysql.server start` in mac terminal.